Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Method

 We now maximize the log-likelihood of the correct tag sequence:

 where $Y_S$ represents all possible tag sequences for an input sentence $S$.
-From the formulation above, we can get a valid output sequence.
+From the formulation above, we can obtain a valid output sequence.
 When decoding, the sequence with the maximum score is output by:

+This can be computed using dynamic programming techniques, and we choose the Viterbi algorithm \cite{DBLP:journals/tit/Viterbi67} for this decoding.